platform-libre/zm-sso/README.md

 apt install -y openjdk-11-jdk maven ant git make
 ```

-### Setting the Default Java Version in CentOS 7/8
+### Setting the Default Java Version in Rocky Linux 7/8

 You might have 2 different versions of Java on your system.
 To set one as the default, use the command: